danrevah/stealth/README.md

 ## Overview

-The project is separated to 3 applications:
+The project is separated to 3 applications.

 ### Relay
 Relay is where the traffic passes through before reaching it destination.